Corporate - Other taxesLast reviewed - 31 December 2022

 - 2.5% for the transfer of goodwill (fonds de commerce).

 Transactions that are not subject to proportional registration fees, as well as transactions for which registration is optional, are subject to insignificant fixed registration fees (TND 30 per page).

 Contracts and agreements (including concessions agreements, marketing, franchise, etc.) should be registered at the rate of 0.5% (based on the gross amount including taxes).
 In case of agreements with an indefinite duration or for a duration exceeding three years, registration fee is due based on the gross amount related to the first three years.

-The Finance Law 2022 provides that acquisitions of immovable properties made by the Government/State are exempted from registration fees.
-This provision applies to contracts submitted for registration from January 1, 2022, notwithstanding their dates.
+The Finance Law 2022 provides that acquisitions of immovable properties made by the government/state are exempt from registration fees.
+This provision applies to contracts submitted for registration from 1 January 2022, notwithstanding their dates.

 Stamp duties are due, in general, on certain contracts expressly designated, as well as invoices, unless the customer is expressly exempt.

 In general, stamp duties are TND 0.6 for invoices, subject to exemptions provided for by the law, including invoices related to export operations.

 Certain documents are expressly exempt from stamp duties, mainly judgments, checks, etc.